AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 the enstrophy as function of time (all quantities are non-dimensional) for increasing resolutions (ranging from 64^3 to 512^3) and compared to the results of a high-order spectral solver with a 512^3 resolution.
+`PeleLMeX` results are obtained with the *Godunov_PPM* scheme and show that even though `PeleLMeX` uses a 2nd-order scheme, reasonable accuracy compared to the spectral results is obtained when the resolution is sufficient.

 .. figure:: images/validations/TaylorGreen/KinEnergy.png
    :align: center